Azure/azure-iot-cli-extension/CONTRIBUTING.md

 #### Unit and Integration Tests Single Command

-Execute the following command from the root of your extension to run both Unit and Integration tests and output a Code Coverage report to a `.coveragerc` file.
+Execute the following command to run both Unit and Integration tests and output a code coverage report to the console and to a `.coverage` file.
+You can configure code coverage with the `.coveragerc` file.

 `pytest -v . --cov=azext_iot --cov-config .coveragerc`

 #### Microsoft CLA